KiwiCo Crates Review: Everything You Need to Know Before You Buy

 We received the mechanical lock box in our Eureka Crate.
 As with the other KiwiCo crates, it came with all the materials you need for the project.

-The booklet that came with the box taught us about key innovations in lock technology, which included the history of locks and also the latest technology of biometric locks.
+The booklet that came with the box taught us about key innovations in lock technology, including the history of locks and the latest biometric lock technology.

 My kids were fascinated by how pin tumbler locks work.
-We learned the different parts of a pin tumbler lock, and how the bumps on the key needed to match the pins in the lock in order for the lock to turn.
+We learned the different parts of a pin tumbler lock and how the bumps on the key must match the pins in the lock for the lock to turn.

-The booklet also had detailed instructions on how to build the mechanical lockbox.
-We really appreciated how the instructions came with illustrations so we knew exactly which piece to use and how to assemble them.
+The booklet also included detailed instructions for building the mechanical lockbox.
+We really appreciated that the instructions included illustrations, so we knew exactly which pieces to use and how to assemble them.

 The mechanical lock box was fairly simple to put together.
 I would say that the difficulty was comparable to the domino machine we constructed with the Tinker Crate, perhaps just with more parts.

 We loved the cool spiral effect when you turn the key.
-It was also fascinating to see how the key turned the gear, which moved the teeth of the vault door gear and spun it open.
+It was also fascinating to see how the key turned the gear that moved the teeth of the vault door and spun it open.

 My kids were so excited to use the mechanical lock box for their precious belongings!